awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-how-to.md

 You can launch your instances as `unlimited` or `standard` using the Amazon EC2 console, an AWS SDK, a command line tool, or with an Auto Scaling group\.
 For more information, see [Use an Auto Scaling group to launch a burstable performance instance as Unlimited](#burstable-performance-instances-auto-scaling-grp)\.

 **Requirements**
 + You must launch your instances using an Amazon EBS volume as the root device\.
-For more information, see [Amazon EC2 root device volume](RootDeviceStorage.md)\.
+For more information, see [Amazon EC2 instance root device volume](RootDeviceStorage.md)\.
 + For more information about AMI and driver requirements for these instances, see [Release notes](general-purpose-instances.md#general-purpose-instances-limits)\.

 **To launch a burstable performance instance as Unlimited or Standard \(console\)**